sougatabh/getting_and_cleaning_data/CodeBook.md

 * merged_ds : at the end of this step, merged_ds would only contain mean and std variables

 ## 3. Changing Column label of dataSet
 Create a vector of "clean" feature names by getting rid of "()" at the end.
-Then, will apply that to the dataSet to rename column labels.
+Then, will apply that to the merged_ds to rename column labels.
 * clean_feature_name : a vector of "clean" feature names

 ## 4. Adding Subject and Activity to the dataSet
 Combine test data and train data of subject and activity, then give descriptive lables.
-Finally, bind with dataSet.
-At the end of this step, dataSet has 2 additonal columns 'subject' and 'activity' in the left side.
+Finally, bind with merged_ds.
+At the end of this step, merged_ds has 2 additonal columns 'subject' and 'activity' in the left side.
 * merge_subject : bind of subject_train and subject_test
 * merge_activity : bind of y_train and y_test
-*ds : bind merge_subject,merge_activity and merged_ds

 ## 5. Rename ID to activity name
 Group the activity column of merged_ds as "act_group", then rename each levels with 2nd column of activity_levels.
-Finally apply the renamed "act_group" to ds's activity column.
+Finally apply the renamed "act_group" to merged_ds's activity column.
 * act_group : factored activity column of ds

 ## 6. Output tidy data